 Because the forehead and eyebrows are so expressive, the skin and tissue in the brow region are often the first to display signs of aging.
 Wrinkles and lines along the forehead and between the eyes start to deepen quickly, even while we’re still relatively young.
 Then, beginning in our thirties, the skin starts to lose its elasticity, resulting in sagging or drooping—one result of which is what’s known as “hooding” around the upper eyelids.
-These areas of lax, excess skin add up to make the face look not just old, but also tired, sad or even irritated.
+These areas of lax, excess skin add up to make the face look not just old, but also tired, sad, or even irritated.

-By working to refine and strengthen the facial tissues beneath drooping skin, the brow lift not only restores the brows to a youthful position, but also tightens and improves lines and wrinkles.
+By working to refine and strengthen the facial tissues beneath drooping skin, the brow lift not only restores the brows to a youthful position, but it also tightens and improves lines and wrinkles.

 Are you a candidate for a brow lift in the Seattle and Bellevue area?
-The brow lift procedure is best suited for individuals between 40 and 60 years old — typically the time frame when the laxity in the skin and underlying tissues really beings to show its effects.
+The brow lift procedure is best suited for individuals between 40 and 60 years old — typically the time frame when the laxity in the skin and underlying tissues really begins to show its effects.
 The brow lift can also be of great service to younger women and men who suffer from deep lines in the brow as a result of involuntary muscle contractions or prolonged stress.

 Is a Cosmetic Eyebrow Lift Right for Me?

 When you come to our Seattle Surgery Center for your personal consultation with Dr. Larrabee or Dr Patel, you may discuss performing your brow lift in conjunction with other facial procedures that specifically address the loss of skin elasticity, including:

 Quite often, the brow lift ends up being just one component of a facial procedures package that brings patients total facial rejuvenation.